Towards Faithful Model Explanation in NLP: A Survey: Families of Model Explanation Methods

-with an embedded relative clause (\textit{that they see}), the correct verb to fill in the mask should be \textit{is} as opposed to \textit{are}, since it should agree with \textit{man}.
+To address this issue, \textbf{perturbation}-based methods targeting feature representations are proposed. \citet{ravfogel_counterfactual_2021} introduce AlterRep, an algorithm to manipulate the target feature value in model representations.
+Specifically, they investigate the task of subject-verb agreement prediction.
+For example, given the sentence \begin{quote} \textit{The man that they see [MASK] here.} \end{quote} with an embedded relative clause (\textit{that they see}), the correct verb to fill in the mask should be \textit{is} as opposed to \textit{are}, since it should agree with \textit{man}.
 They now ask the question: does the model use syntactic information (e.g., the relative clause boundary) in making such predictions?
 To answer this, they first probe for syntactic knowledge in the model representation.
-If the model ``thinks'' that the \textit{[MASK]} token is outside the relative clause (factual), AlterRep would flip this knowledge via linear projections, such that \textit{[MASK]} is now inside the relative clause according to the model (counterfactual).
-Now, the probability ratio of \textit{are} versus \textit{is} increases significantly, as the model is potentially tempted to associate the verb with \textit{they} in the relative clause.
-Such findings suggest that syntactic information is indeed used in predicting the verb. \citet{tucker_what_2021} study the same task and feature, but improve the method by providing syntactically ambiguous contexts, e.g.,
+If the model ``thinks'' that the \textit{[MASK]} token is outside the relative clause (factual), AlterRep would flip this knowledge via linear projection techniques like INLP, such that \textit{[MASK]} is now inside the relative clause according to the new model representation (counterfactual).
+They find that the probability ratio of \textit{are} versus \textit{is} increases significantly, as the model is potentially tempted to associate the verb with \textit{they} in the relative clause.
+Such findings suggest that syntactic information is indeed used by the model in predicting the verb.